KBDI-TV: Construction and legal battle with KRMA

-The Front Range Educational Media Corporation (FREMCO) applied to the Federal Communications Commission on March 17, 1977, to build Boulder's channel 12 as a station in nearby Broomfield.
+The Front Range Educational Media Corporation (FREMCO) applied to the Federal Communications Commission (FCC) on March 17, 1977, to build Boulder's channel 12 as a station in nearby Broomfield.
 (Note: A television station could be placed in any city within 15 mi of the actual allocation, as Broomfield is to Boulder.)
 Broomfield was cited by Pat Burrows, the organization's treasurer, as a central site.
 The president of Front Range was John Schwartz, who had previously been general manager of WYEP-FM in Pittsburgh.
 The group proposed a heavy schedule of local programming, along with PBS shows; independently acquired programs; and what Schwartz called "experimental TV".
 On July 29, the FCC granted FREMCO a construction permit.

 On August 28, 1977, Clark Secrest of The Denver Post published a front-page story calling into question Schwartz's job performance as general manager of WYEP-FM.
 It disclosed his involvement in salary kickbacks—the donation of the salary back to station operations—which were impermissible under Corporation for Public Broadcasting rules and revealed financial issues at the then-fledgling Pittsburgh radio outlet.
 Schwartz had no formal background in television.
 In the wake of The Posts reporting, Schwartz offered his resignation, which the board rejected.

 KRMA-TV and its parent, Denver Public Schools—concerned about the emergence of a competitor for fundraising dollars and PBS programming—began to scrutinize the Front Range application only after it had been granted.
 In December, it formally lodged a complaint with the FCC, claiming that Schwartz had a penchant for "misrepresentation and deception" and "no ability to manage".
 Front Range defended Schwartz's actions as a good-faith attempt, born of youth and inexperience, to save WYEP.
 The FCC denied the KRMA petition in May 1978, and FREMCO began to lay the groundwork to start KBDI-TV, including voting to start construction on their transmitter site on Squaw Mountain.
 On advice of its lawyers, and in spite of a reconciliatory overture by FREMCO and arguments by Schwartz that two non-commercial stations could coexist in Denver just as they had in Salt Lake City, KRMA-TV appealed to the U.S. Court of Appeals for the District of Columbia.
 The school board criticized the FCC's handling of the matter as "crummy" and "inexcusably conducted".

 The appeals court rendered its decision in January 1980.
 It vacated the permit grant and remanded the case to the FCC for hearings on FREMCO's financing and evidence as to Schwartz's character, saying the commission should have considered the impact KBDI-TV would have on KRMA-TV.
 Schwartz criticized the decision as being limiting to the arrival of second non-commercial stations into areas like Denver.
 Schwartz quit as president of the station, an action that in combination with a new financing plan was intended to relieve the issues at the heart of the matter; he returned in an advisory capacity two weeks later.